discos/doc/about/people.rst

 Contributors
 ============
-Anyone can be a contributor to Nuraghe project.
+Anyone can be a contributor to DISCOS project.
 Being a contributor simply means that you take an interest in the project and contribute in some way, ranging from asking sensible questions (which documents the project and provides feedback to developers) through to